-Where considered appropriate, the Fund may use listed and/or over the counter ("OTC") FDI for hedging, risk reduction, or investment purposes.
+Where considered appropriate, the Fund may use listed and/or over the counter ("OTC") FDI for either: (i) hedging; (ii) risk reduction; and/or (iii) investment purposes.
 The expected effect of the use of FDI will be to enhance returns and/or reduce inherent risks affecting the Fund's investments.
 For information in relation to the risks associated with the use of FDIs, please refer to the "Risk Factors" section of the Prospectus.

-Types of Financial Derivative Instruments
+(i) Types of Financial Derivative Instruments